Microdevario

-Microdevario is a small genus of danionin cyprinids.
+Microdevario is a small genus of freshwater ray-finned fish belonging to family Danionidae.
 It was recently described to include species previously in the genus Microrasbora.
 These small freshwater fish are native to Burma (Myanmar) and adjacent parts of Thailand, and reach up to 1.5–2.3 cm in length depending on the exact species involved.

 Species

 There are currently three recognized species in this genus: